Skip to Content

 (c) The Sanderson

 If you could think of the best themed high tea in London, this is what it would likely look like.
-An eccentric and whimsical Alice in Wonderland themed tea party in the courtyard of Sanderson Hotel.
+An eccentric and whimsical Alice in Wonderland themed tea party in the courtyard of the Sanderson Hotel.

-The entire experience is perfectly on theme, from the teapots decorated with kings and queens to the hidden menus in vintage books.
-The Alice-inspired tea menu is also full of flavour with exotic fruits potions to make your experience down the rabbit hole as authentic as possible.
-It’s the most fun and yet sophisticated, afternoon tea experience in London.
+The Alice-inspired tea menu is also full of flavour with exotic fruit potions to make your experience down the rabbit hole as authentic as possible.
+It’s the most fun and yet sophisticated afternoon tea experience in London.

 Charlie and the Chocolate Factory-themed Afternoon Tea